DNSSpy/zone-nameservers/README.md

-# domain-nameservers
+# zone-nameservers

-Walk the DNS tree to find which nameservers a particular domain uses.
-Mimics "dig +trace", but written in Go.
+Walk the DNS tree to find which name servers a particular zone uses.
+Mimics "dig +trace", but written in Go as an experiment.

 # Building